 Concerts featuring the top names in the music industry have spanned generations and all genres of music.
 Millions of concert goers have been enjoyed the sounds of an incredibly diverse lineup of performers, including, to name just a few: Elvis Presley, Ray Charles, James Brown, The Rolling Stones, Aretha Franklin, The Beach Boys, Led Zeppelin, Diana Ross, George Strait, Elton John, Bruce Springsteen, Beyonce, Jay-Z and Taylor Swift.

 The Coliseum’s all-time concert attendance record was set March 1, 2003 when 23,642 “Phish-heads” packed the arena to see the legendary touring band Phish.
 In 2014, hosted legendary musical artist Paul McCartney in concert for the first time ever, drawing fans from across the nation.
 The sold-out show of more than 15,500 finished as the highest grossing concert in Greensboro Coliseum history with over $2.3 million in ticket sales.
 One month later, the Coliseum hosted legendary country music star Garth Brooks for a record-setting run of five consecutive concerts (Nov.
 19-23, 2014).
 The five shows combined to sell over 70,000 tickets and gross over $4 million in ticket sales.
 The final performance was highlighted by a live national television performance in conjunction with the American Music Awards.

-In 2009, the Coliseum Complex celebrated its 50th anniversary with a series of events and promotions in addition to the unveiling of a list of 50 historic dates in Coliseum Complex history.
+In 2019, the Coliseum Complex is celebrating its 60th anniversary with a series of events and promotions in addition to the unveiling of a list of 60 historic dates in Coliseum Complex history.